Trump says Russia, China playing 'currency devaluation game'

-WASHINGTON/BEIJING (Reuters) - U.S. President Donald Trump accused Russia and China on Monday of devaluing their currencies while the United States raises interest rates, prompting China to accuse the United States of sending confusing messages.
+WASHINGTON (Reuters) - U.S. President Donald Trump accused Russia and China on Monday of devaluing their currencies while the United States raises interest rates.

 "Russia and China are playing the Currency Devaluation game as the U.S. keeps raising interest rates.
 Not acceptable!"
 Trump said in a Twitter post.